CageDroneRF: A Large-Scale RF Benchmark and Toolkit for Drone Perception: Abstract

 \section{Abstract}

-We present CageDroneRF (CDRF), a large-scale benchmark for Radio-Frequency (RF) drone detection and identification built from real-world captures and systematically generated synthetic variants.
-CDRF addresses the scarcity and limited diversity of existing RF datasets by coupling extensive raw recordings with a principled augmentation pipeline that (i) precisely controls Signal-to-Noise Ratio (SNR), (ii) injects interfering emitters, and (iii) applies frequency shifts with label-consistent bounding-box transformations for detection.
-This dataset spans a wide range of contemporary drone models—many unavailable in current public datasets—and acquisition conditions, derived from data collected at the Rowan University campus and within a controlled RF-cage facility.
+{We present CageDroneRF (CDRF), a large-scale benchmark for Radio-Frequency (RF) drone detection and identification built from real-world captures and systematically generated synthetic variants.
+CDRF addresses the scarcity and limited diversity of existing RF datasets by coupling extensive raw recordings with a principled augmentation pipeline that (i)~precisely controls Signal-to-Noise Ratio (SNR), (ii)~injects interfering emitters, and (iii)~applies frequency shifts with label-consistent bounding-box recomputation for detection.
+The dataset spans a wide range of contemporary drone models, many of which are unavailable in current public datasets, and diverse acquisition conditions, derived from data collected at the Rowan University campus and within a controlled RF-cage facility.
 CDRF is released with interoperable open-source tools for data generation, preprocessing, augmentation, and evaluation that also operate on existing public benchmarks.
-CDRF enables standardized benchmarking for classification, open-set recognition, and object detection, supporting rigorous comparisons and reproducible pipelines.
-By releasing this comprehensive benchmark and tooling, CDRF aims to accelerate progress toward robust, generalizable RF perception models.
+It enables standardized benchmarking for classification, open-set recognition, and object detection, supporting rigorous comparisons and reproducible pipelines.
+By releasing this comprehensive benchmark and tooling, we aim to accelerate progress toward robust, generalizable RF perception models.}